-Returned from the tide of glorious battle, the riders of the Midrealm gather for Mounted War Games to celebrate summer's end.
-We welcome you to the fourth annual Mounted War Games event in the Shire of Shadowed Stars.
-Take part in a full selection of Equestrian games and challenges, armored fighting, rapier combat, archery competitions, dancing, hound coursing, and more.
-What's more, this year we're most delighted to host Their Royal Majesties Cameron and Amalie, to be honored with a special interdisciplinary tournament.
+Take part in a full selection of Equestrian challenges, armored and rapier combat, archery competitions, dancing, hound coursing, and more.
+What's more, this year we're most delighted to host Their Royal Majesties Cameron and Amalie, to be honored with a special Multidisciplinary Tournament.
+If you would like to retain for them, please sign up here.

 $10 Saturday day trip only